 In this article, we will explore the meaning of ‘ENFP’ by looking at their core traits, strengths, weaknesses and their cognitive functions.

 The ENFP, or the Campaigner, is one of the of the “16 personality types” that we see in several different models based on the work of Carl Jung.
 These models include the Myers-Briggs Type Indicator (MBTI) and Keirsey Temperament Sorter, among others.

 “ENFP” represents a preference of Extroversion, iNtuition, Feeling and Perceiving.
 This indicates that they are a person who is energized by spending time with others, who focuses on ideas and concepts, who makes decisions based on emotions and values, and who prefers to be spontaneous and flexible.
 When discussing personality typing, we use the acronym ENFP meaning someone who shows preferences for E, N, F and P (extroverted, intuitive, feeling and perceiving).

-One of the Diplomats, the Extraverted Intuitive Feeling Perceiving (ENFP) personality type views the world externally and evaluates information based primarily on intuition.
-A person with an ENFP personality is bright, enthusiastic, warm, and seems to have limitless potential.
-As an ENFP, you see possibilities where others see obstacles.
-This gives you a passion for life, which you can use to motivate and inspire others.
-As long as you have a strong interest in something, you do well at it.
+The ENFP is bright, enthusiastic, warm, and appears to have limitless potential.
+They see the possibilities where others see obstacles and this gives them a passion for life, which can be motivating and inspiring to others.
+As long as ENFPs have a strong interest in something, they tend to do well at it.